Friday, December 4, 2015 · 0 min read

 It’s important to note, however, that modern diesel boats have a waste heat recovery system that generates electrical energy from a ship’s exhaust gases and improves the total operating efficiency.
 What’s more, efficiency analysis has also shown that DC generators are actually more efficient than AC generators.

 The greatest advantage of today’s hybrid technology in marine applications is the reduction of engine run-time and therefore reduced maintenance costs.
-For example, for small sailboats traveling at medium speeds, the diesel generator runs at less than 40%.
+For example, for small sailboats travelling at medium speeds, the diesel generator runs at less than 40%.
 At lower speeds, the diesel generator only has to run 20% of the time, or if the boat is equipped with solar power, it is often not necessary to operate the diesel generator at all.
 As a result, the break-even point of hybrid boats is very often below 1,000 hours of operation.

 1. Ship power system